Lawsuit Filed For Toxic Plume in Bethpage, NY

 September 14, 2016 | Environmental Litigation

 Napoli Shkolnik PLLC has filed a class action lawsuit against Northrop Grumman Corporation and Northrop Grumman Systems Corporation (collectively “Grumman”) on behalf of fifteen Bethpage residents who have been injured by a massive toxic plume emanating from Grumman’s operations.
 For the past sixty years, Grumman has caused the release of numerous toxic contaminants, including trichloroethylene (“TCE”), tetrachloroethylene (“PERC”), and other volatile organic compounds (“VOCs”), as well as polychlorinated biphenyls (“PCBs”), arsenic, cadmium, chromium, lead, and mercury into the ground at its facilities.
+This has lead to a harmful level of chemicals in the surrounding residential soil.
 Grumman never timely warned the surrounding community of the contamination and has continuously failed to remediate the contamination.

 Napoli Shkolnik PLLC is seeking $500 million in damages for personal injury and property damage claims, as well as punitive damages.
 The complaint also seeks the establishment of a medical monitoring program to pay for past and future costs of obtaining necessary medical care to treat the injuries suffered due to the contamination.

 The facility, formerly known as the Grumman Aerospace-Bethpage Facility Site, includes Northrop Grumman, the Naval Weapons Industrial Reserve Plant, and Grumman Steel, and is approximately 600 acres in east central Nassau County.
 Grumman began manufacturing and testing airplanes, weapons, and eventually satellites, beginning in the 1920s.
 It shuttered its doors in 1996.